Cycling Cambodia – part3: from Phnom Penh to the Lao border. Kampong Cham, Kratie and Stung Treng

 Being the only crossing between Cambodia and Lao, the border is surprisingly quiet, if you’re unlucky you could meet one of the few big busses that could slow the thing down.

-There are also some more shady but official fees if you cross after 4 p.m. or in the weekends.
-The chance to be scammed are greater for tourists in groups than they are for bicycle tourers, as always.
+There are also some more shady but official fees if you cross after 4 p.m. or on the weekends.
+The chance of being scammed is greater for tourists in groups than they are for bicycle tourers, as always.

 If you found this article useful please don’t forget to follow us on